locationtech/jts/web/docs/developer/index.md

 **Figure 7-1 – The Line-Merging Operation**

+The `LineMerger` assumes that the input `LineStrings` are *noded* (i.e. they do not cross;  only their

+**TODO** fix this link

-The LineMerger assumes that the input LineStrings are *noded* (i.e. they do not cross;  only their endpoints can touch.
-See *9.1 Noding A Set Of LineStrings* on page 11).
-Note that  the output LineStrings are also noded.
+endpoints can touch.
+See *9.1 Noding A Set Of `LineStrings`* on page 11).
+Note that  the output `LineStrings` are also noded.

-If LineStrings to be merged do not have the same direction, the direction of the resulting  LineString will be that of the majority.
+If `LineStrings` to be merged do not have the same direction, the direction of the resulting  `LineString` will be that of the majority.

-The LineMerger is used as follows:
+The `LineMerger` is used as follows:

 ```java
 LineMerger lineMerger = new LineMerger();